jcantara/wot_api/README.md

 Will return an array or hash with the results, or throw an error with a message on a failure.

+For endpoints that do not start with '/wot/' you can use a method like such:

+    WotApi.wgn_clans_list(search: 'bananas')

+to use /wgn/clans/list instead of /wot/clans/list

 NOTE: Version 1.2.0 removes the need for all api methods to be called with "WotApi::Base.method", instead can just use "WotApi.method" for less keystrokes.
 However, the existing methods are still available at WotApi::Base for compatibility.

 ## Clan member resources